ELLIOTTCABLE/ocaml-ambient-context/README.md

 2. while still being compatible with dependants who are calling into you from an asynchronous context (like Lwt or Eio),
 3. *without* functorizing your interface over (or even depending on!) specifically Lwt or Eio, or preventing non-Lwt/Eio users from consuming your API.

+Simply put, `ambient-context` allows you to communicate with your dependants in situations where you cannot control intermediate dependencies, and cannot modify the API of your own library to accept a new parameter.

 > [!WARNING]
 > Ambient context like this — effectively, implicit global state — is usually frowned upon for most uses, and with good reason.
 This module is *intended* to be used as a last resort, and exclusively for debugging, tracing, and reporting purposes, if at all possible.